 that with the right instructions, one machine could perform any calculable task.

-- Charles Babbage is a mathematician, philosopher, inventor and mechanical engineer, he is best remembered for originating the concept of a digital
+- Charles Babbage, a mathematician, philosopher, inventor, and mechanical engineer, is best remembered for originating the concept of a digital programmable

 - A computer with the processing power of the human brain would need to perform trillions — possibly even quadrillions — of operations per second to match the mind’s ability to handle countless simultaneous tasks, driven by its